 The only security measure that Amazon Drive lacks and would have been useful is some sort of password encryption possibility when creating links to your files.
 When you share a link, you can’t really control who has access to the files.

-The Amazon Cloud Drive service seems to be quite simplistic.
+The Amazon Drive service seems to be quite simplistic.
 This makes it very easy to use and reliable.
 However, it lacks certain features that would have been very useful.
-Amazon Cloud Drive does now support file syncing on its web and desktop apps.
+Amazon Drive does now support file syncing on its web and desktop apps.
 However, this does not mean it also has a complete file versioning feature.
 It allows you to recover deleted files, but it does not let you choose which version of the file you recover.
 The mobile app also supports file syncing for images, videos and Kindle documents.

-The Amazon Cloud Drive allows you to browse easily through your picture/video collection using a comprehensible timeline-like system, just like your smartphone uses.
+The Amazon Drive allows you to browse easily through your picture/video collection using a comprehensible timeline-like system, just like your smartphone uses.